About Penn’s Little Village

 The library does not allow older children in the Village for safety and developmental reasons.
 As long as they follow the library’s behavior rules, older children may stay in the children’s area of the library while their caregivers and younger companions explore the Village.

-The Village is open Monday through Wednesday 10 a.m. to 8 p.m., Thursday and Friday 10 a.m. to 5 p.m., and Saturday 9 a.m. to 4 p.m.
+The Village is open Monday through Thursday 9 a.m. to 7 p.m., and Friday and Saturday 9 a.m. to 4 p.m.
 It closes for cleaning one hour prior to the library’s closing.

 Plan and Enjoy Your Visit